Gabriella439/dhall-manual/manuscript/01-YamlToDhall.md

 The above list of rules instructs Mergify to automatically:

 * "squash merge" pull requests with a `merge me` label and at least one approval
-* delete all merged branches
+* delete branches after they are merged
 * backport pull requests to release branches if they have the correct `backport-*` label

-The last six backport-related rules are nearly identical because we need to copy, paste, and modify the backporting logic every time we create a new release branch.
+The last six backport-related rules are nearly identical because we need to copy, paste, and modify the backport-related logic every time we create a new release branch.

 We can reduce that repetition, but first we need to translate the configuration file as literally as possible to Dhall.
 After that we can use Dhall's programming language features to factor out repetitive rules.